xwp/pantheon-documentation/source/docs/articles/drupal/drupal-multisite.md

  - Separate installs with [redirection to a subdomain](https://pantheon.io/docs/articles/sites/code/redirect-incoming-requests/#redirect-to-subdirectories-or-specific-urls)
  - Features-based installs with Pantheon Enterprise [custom upstreams](https://pantheon.io/docs/articles/organizations/adding-a-custom-upstream/) and [redirection to a subdomain](https://pantheon.io/docs/articles/sites/code/redirect-incoming-requests/#redirect-to-subdirectories-or-specific-urls)
  - Domain access on a single site install.
-You can try the [Subfolders Domain module](https://www.drupal.org/project/subfolders_domain) but there is guarantee it will work.
+You can try the [Subfolders Domain module](https://www.drupal.org/project/subfolders_domain) but there is no guarantee it will work.
  - [Organic Groups](https://www.drupal.org/project/og)

  ##See Also